 After finishing my 10th class in this new university, and I can finally feel like I made it.
-Well… I still have 4 years to go, don’t mistake me, but, I use to have way less confidence, I wasn’t entirely sure I was suited for this kind of studies.
+Well… I still have 4 years to go, don’t mistake me, but, I use to have way less confidence, I wasn’t entirely sure I was suited for this kind of study.
 But, as time went, and as small successes piled up, I relinquished a lot of my stress and earned confidence.
-I’m still not perfect or organised, I still don’t know it all and I definitely still stress a lot… but way less than 6 months ago.
+I’m still not perfect or organized, I still don’t know it all and I definitely still stress a lot… but way less than 6 months ago.
 In many ways, I’m more at peace and ready to face each new challenge, one at a time.

 Getting back to code, reading & writing

-Finally, I’ve slowly got back to writing for the French publication Siècle Digital, writing for the blog/newsletter and reading.
+Finally, I’ve slowly got back to writing for the French publication Siècle Digital, writing for the blog/newsletter, and reading.
 I finally finished my re-read of Atomic Habits by James Clear, and I’m currently making my way through “L’énigme de la Chambre 622” by Joël Dicker.